Full Legal Terms and Conditions

 - The sale of the following Precious Metals or Rare Stones in raw blocks or unprocessed bulk quantities or in any shape formed solely of one of these materials in any matter state or form including: Platinum, Gold, Palladium, Iridium, Osmium, Rhodium, Ruthenium, Diamond, Emerald, Ruby and Sapphire stone are banned.

-- The sale of jewellery, including but not limited to watches, bracelets, necklaces, rings, piercings and ear-rings above a value of £100 due to security issues inherent in item origin and delivery is banned.
+- The sale of jewellery pieces above a value of £200, including but not limited to watches, bracelets, necklaces, rings, piercings and ear-rings is banned due to security issues inherent in item delivery.

 - The sale of any item where Apex Interface deems an item to be likely to or is promoting or funding a suicidal or any other form of cult, dangerous/privacy violating group/leader or terrorist organization is banned.

-- The use of this website in any form that is inconsistent with the intended use such as a proxy for the transfer of funds, criminal activity or illicit activity using fake items is banned.
+- The use of this website in any form that is inconsistent with the intended use is banned.

-Note: Apex Interface serves to protect privacy from external violations and any form of internal or external data gathering or analysis, you are not however totally anonymous to Apex Interface itself and obviously illegal, criminal or illicit activity on Apex Interface will result in fund deduction, permanent banning and reporting to the government wherein a user committed a financial crime.
-This is solely for financial and trade crimes and does not include reporting to governments for banned political book or religious/political icon sales restrictions under oppressive regimes*. *Except where Apex Interface deems an item to be likely to or is promoting or funding a suicidal or any other form of cult, dangerous/privacy violating group/leader or terrorist organization
+Note: Apex Interface serves to protect privacy from external violations and any form of commercial internal or external data gathering or analysis, you are not however totally anonymous to Apex Interface itself and absolutely any illegal activity on Apex Interface will result in fund deduction, permanent banning and reporting to the government/international treaty jurisdiction wherein a user committed a financial or trade crime.
+This is solely for financial and trade crimes and does not include reporting to governments for banned political book or religious/political icon sales restrictions under oppressive regimes*. *Except where Apex Interface deems an item to be likely to or is promoting or funding a suicidal or any other form of cult, dangerous/privacy violating group/leader or terrorist organization.
+The Privacy Interface is a strict law and trade regulation abiding marketplace upholding online privacy simultaneously.